ACT Teaching Ambassadors

 Emily followed the TeachFirst route into secondary education after studying Politics and International Relations at Manchester University.
-She taught at a school in St Helens for four years and is now at Altrincham Grammar School for Girls.
-Emily has been a Head of Department for nine years and set up the North West Citizenship & PSHE hub to bring together other leads of the subject and work collaboratively.
-She is an SLE for PSHE, however often consults on Citizenship.
+She taught at a school in St Helens for four years and then at Altrincham Grammar School for Girls and Harris Academy, Beckenham.
+She was a Head of Department for over 10 years and set up a Citizenship & PSHE hub to bring together other teachers of the subject to work collaboratively.
 Emily is passionate about raising student's engagement in the political landscape, giving them a voice to shout about the things they want to see changed.

 Ben Miskell, Yorkshire and the Humber

 Ben is a specialist Citizenship teacher and teaches 11 to 16 year old pupils at Bradfield School, a secondary school in Sheffield.
 He also teaches A-Level Politics and Law.
 Ben is a member of ACT Council.
 He is a local Councillor on Sheffield City Council and an active community campaigner.